 In Windows Server 2008 R2, ADFS 2.0 was available as a separate download, But Windows Server 2012 is built-in with ADFS capability.
 So, all you have to do is: Add AD FS server role by running the “Add server role wizard!”.
 ADFS Server can be installed as a standalone or as an ADFS farm with multiple servers. if standalone, it uses “Windows Internal Database”, SQL Server is used otherwise.
 Although it’s possible to have the ADFS server in the Same SharePoint box, Microsoft doesn’t recommend it.

 Lets begin installing ADFS Server role.

-- Click on "Add roles and features" link from Dashboard section of the Server Manager.
+- Click on the “Add roles and features” link from the Dashboard section of the Server Manager.

 - Choose “Role-based or feature-based installation” on installation Type and click “Next”

 - Select the appropriate Server in server selection

 - Check “Active Directory Federation Services” Server Roles and click “Next”

 - In Features page, Make sure “.Net Framework 3.5” is already installed. if not, select that check box.